sjdkay/hcswif/README.md

 ## Auger_batch_scripts

 - Scripts for creating Auger style jobs and submitting them as part of a swif2 workflow
-- Two templates included, .py and .sh versions. .py script ***REQUIRES*** UTIL_PION ltsep module
+- Two templates included, .py and .sh versions. .py script, .py script sets some paths automatically
-  - To get ltsep from UTIL_PION
-    - Grab the latest branch/version - LTSep_Analysis_2022 - https://github.com/JeffersonLab/UTIL_PION/tree/LTSep_Analysis_2022
-    - Clone this somewhere and switch to the correct branch
-    - cp -r bin/python/ltsep ~/.local/lib/python3.4/site-packages/
-      - OR whatever version of python you're using if you aren't using 3.4
+  - These templates are intended to be very flexible, they work by iterating over a plain text list of runs (1 run per line)
+  - The run number is supplied as an argument to a shell script as the job creation and submission script iterates over the file list
+  - The shell script executed in the file can be as simple or as complex as you like (see the shell scripts sub directory for examples)
+  - Using the template, you can just create a shell script to do whatever analysis tasks you want and then rapidly parallelise this for a large number of runs

-- Shell_Scripts
+### Shell_Scripts

-  - Subdirectory, include some examples of .sh scripts for job creation and submission
+- Subdirectory, includes some examples of .sh scripts for job creation and submission

-## Analysis_Scripts
+### Analysis_Scripts

 - Some example shell scripts to do specific tasks such as detector calibrations, analysis and so on

-## InputRunLists
+### InputRunLists

 - A selection of run lists for the Kaon/PionLT data.
 Could be added to with different user lists as needed